-3 ECLAP Overview
+2 ECLAP Overview

 ECLAP offers a wide support to cultural institutions on performing arts in moving towards the direct exploitation of new technologies for digital content management for different purposes that range from direct: dissemination, promotion towards Europeana, open data, social media, education and training, to the better understanding of new technologies and solutions.
-To this end, ECLAP is both a Best Practice Network and provider of Content and User Services.
+To this end, ECLAP is both a Best Practice Network and provider of Content and User Services (see Figure 1).

+Fig. 1.
 ECLAP Services: back end and front end.

-As Best Practice Network (http://www.eclap.eu/drupal/?q=node/3502), ECLAP consists of a number of working groups that analyse the state of the art and identify the best practices for the creation of guidelines to cope with technical and strategic problems of the sector.
-To this end, three main ECLAP Working Groups (with corresponding blogs and forums) have been set up to cover the areas of:

-- digital libraries and models for performing arts content [Bellini and Maratea, 2012], - intellectual property management and tools [DenHeuvel and Baltussen, 2012], and - digital content based tools for teaching and learning of performing arts in the new era [Eversmann, Lint and Schuurman, 2012].

-Other Working Groups have been and can be activated on ECLAP to cope with other topics.
-The ECLAP networking activity is grounded on the ECLAP community of experts that work on the working groups and meet each other at ECLAP workshops and conferences, such as ECLAP 2012 in Florence, Italy [Nesi and Snatucci, 2012], ECLAP 2013 [Nesi and Santucci, 2013] in Porto, at Europeana meetings, and in other conferences of the ECLAP sector: events see http://www.eclap.eu/drupal/?q=node/3757.
+As Best Practice Network, ECLAP consists of a number of working groups that analyse the state of the art and identify the best practices for the creation of guidelines to cope with technical and strategic problems of the sector.
+To this end, three main ECLAP Working Groups (with corresponding blogs and forums) have been set up to cover the areas of: digital libraries and models for performing arts content [1],, intellectual property management and tools [2], and digital content based tools for teaching and learning of performing arts in the new era [3].
+Other Working Groups can be activated on ECLAP to cope with other topics.
+The ECLAP networking activity is grounded on the ECLAP community of experts that work on the working groups and meet each other at ECLAP workshops and conferences, such as ECLAP 2012 in Florence, Italy [4], ECLAP 2013 in Porto, at Europeana meetings, and in other conferences of the sector.
 For facilitating the networking and discussions, ECLAP is also a repository of technical documents, demonstrators, best practices and standards that can be used to better understand the sector problems and find corresponding guidelines, state of the art solutions as well as future activities and project proposals.